eramitgupta/InstallerErag/README.md

 'apikey="123456"',
 ```

-### How can I add extra fields to the Account form?
+### How can I insert dynamic extra fields to the Account form?

 When you go to the path /resources/views/vendor, you will see "account.blade.php".
 By modifying it, you can add extra fields like this.

 ```bash
  <div class="col-md-12 mb-3">